 With the NXTUK brand now up and running with its show on the WWE Network and tapings across the country, the word from the Wrestling Observer is that another offshoot of the NXT brand could be happening in the coming months.

-Dave Meltzer posted that Germany could be home of the next NXT brand, using their relationship with wXw to help fill the roster and promote the brand, much like how Progress Wrestling has helped WWE before.
+Dave Meltzer posted that Germany could be home of the next NXT brand.
+They would be using their relationship with wXw to help fill the roster and promote the brand.
+This would be much like how Progress Wrestling has helped WWE before.

 I noted a few weeks back (right here) that WWE was looking to sign up former wXw champion WALTER to an NXT contract, could this be a way to sweeten the deal for him?